nikoskarapas86/apiWithPostgress/README.md

    DATABASE="eshop"
    PASSWORD=the password you use to connect to your databases

+also in my project you will se a database.json file
+{
+"dev": {
+"driver": "pg",
+"host": "localhost",
+"database": "eshop",
+"user": "postgres",
+"password": "###"
+},
+"test": {
+"driver": "pg",
+"host": "localhost",
+"database": "eshop_test",
+"user": "postgres",
+"password": "###"
+}
+}
-3. next run npm install or yarn on your project.
+change the password attribute in both objects with your password 3. next run npm install or yarn on your project.

-4. migrations
+4. migrations run in a cmd -> npm run db-up

 5. in your postman create a post request: the api: http://localhost:3000/api/users